CSCI-3308-Group-014-06-Final-Project/Music-Merge/README.md

 # How to run Application

-Firstly, create a Spotify Web API app to obtain a
+Firstly, create a Spotify Web API app to obtain a client_id and secret

 Add a .env file with the following content:
 ```